Skip to content

 These are planning bands, not promises.
 The final answer depends on the appliance labels, generator rating, outlet type, altitude, temperature, fuel, soft-start hardware, cord path, and what else is running.

-Battery charging is usually a much easier generator job than air conditioning.
+Battery charging is usually the easiest generator job

-A small converter may not use all the generator capacity.
+That means a small converter may not use all the generator capacity.
 A large inverter charger may pull enough current to matter.
-Lithium banks may accept higher charging current if the charger is designed and configured for it.
-Older lead-acid systems may charge more slowly near the top of the cycle.
+A lithium bank may accept high charging current if the charger is designed and configured for it.
+A lead-acid bank may slow down sharply near the top of charge.

-If your main goal is battery recovery, compare:
+If the generator's main job is battery recovery, compare:

 • charger amperage